 Word of Arts Café’s departure from Fairmount Avenue began to spread Thursday after a photo of a moving truck filled with what looks like a refrigerator and some chairs parked in front of the restaurant was posted to Instagram by Mile End Ensemble, a neighbourhood anti-gentrification group that formed mere weeks ago, after news of another, more outrageous, rent increase imposed on second-hand bookstore S.W.
 Welch began to circulate.

-The group, which advocates on issues affecting both residential and commercial tenants, posted the photo to Instagram on March 25 saying that the business had folded in the face of a 40 percent rent increase — something that has, over the years, become woefully common in the area, even amid the pandemic.
+The group, which advocates on issues affecting both residential and commercial tenants, posted the photo on Instagram on March 25, saying that the business had folded in the face of a 40 percent rent increase — something that has, over the years, become woefully common in the area, even amid the pandemic.

 Arts Café had been closed to the public since December 28, 2020, and its social media accounts dormant since about the same time.

 Reached for comment Thursday evening, Paquet confirmed the news, explaining that his landlords had given him a notice of a rent increase in fall 2020.
 He said the notice proposed a 40 percent bump for the first year, plus 7 percent more each following year, for a five-year term.

 After refusing the increase, the two parties, aided by lawyers, negotiated the initial hike down to 25 percent, but were unable to reach a consensus on the 7 percent yearly increase thereafter, Paquet says.
 It was in late January that Arts Café ultimately received an eviction notice stating that they’d have to vacate the premise by the end of their lease, which was up on April 1, 2021, Paquet says.
 He and his mother, Diane Leclair, with whom he runs the restaurant, have been packing ever since.